 Charlestown in Washington County, Rhode Island — The American Northeast (New England)

 Location.
-41° 22.31′ N, 71° 39.867′ W. Marker is in Charlestown, Rhode Island, in Washington County.
-Marker is on Park Lane south Touch for map.
+41° 22.339′ N, 71° 39.861′ W. Marker is in Charlestown, Rhode Island, in Washington County.
+Memorial is on Park Lane south of Old Post Road (Rhode Island Route 1A), on the left when traveling south.
+Marker is inside Ninigret Park, near the park entrance.
+Touch for map.
 Marker is at or near this postal address: 5 Park Lane, Charlestown RI 02813, United States of America.
 Touch for directions.

 Also see . . .

 Charlestown Naval Auxiliary Field began operations in September of 1943.
 Ensign George H. W. Bush trained there in 1944.
 The field was decommissioned January 30, 1974, and is today known as Ninigret Park.
 During its years of operation, 62 airmen lost their lives in accidents at the field.
 (Submitted on March 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Atlantic Airport, as it was then known, was founded around 1931.
 In 1942, the site of the Atlantic Airport was reused by the Navy to construct NAAS Charlestown.
 It was constructed with three runways.
 It then became a satellite of the nearby Naval Air Station Quonset Point.
 Former US President George Herbert Walker Bush aviation trained here before going to Japan in World War II.
 The airport was used for the Navy Air Navigation (Submitted on March 13, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)